dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Or use their exact project, but add repos in ?

 Rather than trying to snip librechat at the data-provider junction, it might be easier to lift off its UI components.
 Pull of just a component at a time, and build up our own view into it ?

+Or, persist at undercutting the server side, and presenting a neutered version of the app, with some key aspects overridden.

+They will always work on making a nice conformant UI for chatbots, which we can ride. bugs in the interface will always be their problem, which we can push out to them.

+could snip out some of the hooks ?